 Effective January 1, 2006, the Company prospectively adopted SFAS No. 155, "Accounting for Certain Hybrid Instruments" ("SFAS 155").
-SFAS 155 amends SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133") and SFAS 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities".
+SFAS 155 amends SFAS No. 133 and SFAS 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities."
 SFAS 155 allows financial instruments that have embedded derivatives to be accounted for as a whole, eliminating the need to bifurcate the derivative from its host, if the holder elects to account for the whole instrument on a fair value basis.
 In addition, among other changes, SFAS 155 (i) clarifies which interest-only strips and principal-only strips are not subject to the requirements of SFAS 133; (ii) establishes a requirement to evaluate interests in securitized financial assets to identify interests that are freestanding derivatives or that are hybrid financial instruments that contain an embedded derivative requiring bifurcation; (iii) clarifies that concentrations of credit risk in the form of subordination are not embedded derivatives; and (iv) eliminates the prohibition on a qualifying special-purpose entity ("QSPE") from holding a derivative financial instrument that pertains to a beneficial interest other than another derivative financial interest.
 The adoption of SFAS 155 did not have a material impact on the Company's condensed consolidated financial statements.

-In June 2005, the FASB cleared SFAS 133 Implementation Issue No. B38, "Embedded Derivatives: Evaluation of Net Settlement with Respect to the Settlement of a Debt Instrument through Exercise of an Embedded Put Option or Call Option" ("Issue B38") and SFAS 133 Implementation Issue No. B39, "Embedded Derivatives: Application of Paragraph 13(b) to Call Options That Are Exercisable Only by the Debtor" ("Issue B39").
+In June 2005, the FASB cleared SFAS 133 Implementation Issue No. B38, "Embedded Derivatives: Evaluation of Net Settlement with Respect to the Settlement of a Debt Instrument through Exercise of an Embedded Put Option or Call Option' ("Issue B38") and SFAS 133 Implementation Issue No. B39, "Embedded Derivatives: Application of Paragraph 13(b) to Call Options That Are Exercisable Only by the Debtor" ("Issue B39").
 Issue B38 clarified that the potential settlement of a debtor's obligation to a creditor occurring upon exercise of a put or call option meets the net settlement criteria of SFAS No. 133.
 Issue B39 clarified that an embedded call option, in which the underlying is an interest rate or interest rate index, that can accelerate the settlement of a debt host financial instrument should not be bifurcated and fair valued if the right to accelerate the settlement can be exercised only by the debtor (issuer/borrower) and the investor will recover substantially all of its initial net investment.
-Issues B38 and B39, which must be adopted as of the first day of the first fiscal quarter beginning after December 15, 2005.
 Issues B38 and B39 were adopted by the Company during the first quarter of 2006 and did not have a material effect on the Company's condensed consolidated financial statements.

-In May 2005, the Financial Accounting Standards Board ("FASB") issued SFAS No. 154, "Accounting Changes and Error Corrections, a replacement of APB Opinion No. 20 and FASB Statement No. 3" ("SFAS 154").
+In May 2005, the FASB issued SFAS No. 154, "Accounting Changes and Error Corrections, a replacement of APB Opinion No. 20 and FASB Statement No. 3" ("SFAS 154").
 The statement requires retrospective application to prior periods' financial statements for corrections of errors or a voluntary change in accounting principle unless it is deemed impracticable.
 It also requires that a change in the method of depreciation, amortization, or depletion for long-lived, non-financial assets be accounted for as a change in accounting estimate rather than a change in accounting principle.
-SFAS 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005.
-SFAS 154 was adopted by the Company during the first quarter of 2006 and did not have a material effect on the Company's condensed consolidated financial statements.
+SFAS 154 was adopted by the Company during the first quarter of 2006 and will apply the provisions of SFAS 154 when applicable.